-The Victorian Refugee Health Network was established in June 2007 to facilitate greater coordination and collaboration amongst health and community services to provide more accessible and appropriate health services for people of refugee backgrounds.
+The Victorian Refugee Health Network (the Network) was established in June 2007 to facilitate greater coordination and collaboration amongst health and community services to provide more accessible and appropriate health services for people of refugee backgrounds…

-This year, about 4,000 new refugees and humanitarian entrants will come to Victoria from many parts of the world.
-Their health and wellbeing is often affected by their experiences of trauma and hardship as refugees, along with the many adjustments of resettlement.
+Each year, about 4000 new refugees and humanitarian entrants will come to Victoria from many parts of the world.
+Their health and well-being is often affected by their experiences of trauma and hardship as refugees, along with the many adjustments of resettlement.
 The Network provides a forum for health services and practitioners to work collaboratively to address these needs.

 The Network brings together a wide range of representatives from the health, settlement and community sectors who actively participate in the projects and initiatives of the Network.
 This work builds on the many activities and programs around the state, past and current, to support refugee health and wellbeing.

-The Victorian Refugee Health Network focuses on a number of key project areas, including: asylum seeker health, maternal and child health, maternity, sexual and reproductive health, language services and interpreters, oral health, primary care and access to specialist services, and resource development.
+The Victorian Refugee Health Network focuses on a number of key project areas, including: asylum seeker health, maternity and maternal and child health, language services and interpreters, immunisation, oral health, disability, primary care and access to specialist services, and resource development.
 Visit the Work of the Network page for details.

 Acknowledgement of country